ucb-stat133/stat133-fall-2017/syllabus/faqs.md

 simulated data.

+### Is this course a good fit if I don't intend to major in Statistics?

+Stat 133 is one of the core courses of the [Statistics Major](http://statistics.berkeley.edu/programs/undergrad/major).
+The way I teach the course is having Statistics majors as my target audience.
+However, much of the content should be helpful for any student who has to analyze data.

 ### After finishing this course, can I call myself a data scientist?

-No. Becoming a data scientist is not a sprint.
+Not yet.
+Becoming a data scientist is not a sprint.
 It is a marathon.
 Like any other profession, it takes years of practice and learning.
 This course is just the beginning.

 ### What if I don't want to be a data scientist?

 That's perfect too.
-You don't need to be a data scientist wannabe to take this course.
+You don't need to be a data scientist aspirant to take this course.
 Whether your plans are to be a consultant, life scientist, social scientist, journalist, or get some analytic skills, this course should be a good choice.